Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic

-First, the pair $(W, E)$ dose not lift to any Noetherian integral domain of mixed characteristic because there are no klt del Pezzo surfaces with more than four singularities in characteristic zero by \cite[Theorem 1.1]{Bel}.
-In addition, as in the proof of Theorem \ref{lem:Kodaira}, we have $H^1(W, \sO_W(K_W+\lceil f^{*}W\rceil))\neq 0$ by the spectral sequence and the projection formula.
-Then Theorem \ref{Hara's vanishing} shows that $(W, E)$ dose not lift to $W_2(k)$.
-Finally, it follows from Theorem \ref{log smooth lift criterion} that $0\neq H^2(W, T_W(-\log\,E))\hookrightarrow H^2(V, T_V)$.
+Firstly, $(Y, E)$ does not lift to any Noetherian local domain with fractional field of characteristic zero because there are no klt del Pezzo surfaces with more than four singularities in characteristic zero by \cite[Theorem 1.1]{Bel}.
+In addition, $(Y, E)$ dose not lift to $W_2(k)$ by Lemma \ref{Lem:KVV}, and it follows from Theorem \ref{log smooth lift criterion} that $0\neq H^2(Y, T_Y(-\log\,E))\hookrightarrow H^2(X, T_X)$.
 Therefore, the explicit bound $p_0=5$ in Theorems \ref{BSV, Intro}, \ref{lift, Intro} (1), and \ref{KVV, Intro} (1) is optimal.
-Moreover, these examples also show that the sharpness of the assumption $p>5$ in Proposition \ref{van of tan} (1).
+These examples also show that the sharpness of the assumption $p>5$ in Proposition \ref{van of tan} (1).